 The loan indentures for the £200m Senior Secured Notes included an optional PIK toggle meaning that the Group had the ability, should the cashflow require it, to PIK the first four coupon payments.
-Based on trading performance and cashflow forecasts the business took the decision not to exercise this option for the first three coupon payments.
-However, the business retains the option to PIK the fourth coupon payment in October 2024 which would enable the business to retain a further £10m of additional liquidity within the business if required.
+Based on trading performance and cashflow forecasts the business took the decision not to exercise this option on any of these four coupon payments.
+At each decision point, the Board took this decision based on Group liquidity, strong cash management, and confidence in the ability of the business to deliver its strategic objectives.